MohakGupta2004/go-project/README.md

     1. switch case for every function
     2. create a globalize map.
     3. add will add the args[2] in the globalized map and return all the maps which are done or not.
+    4. Have to save it somewhere other than the main program struct